mistermicheels/learning-notes/processes-techniques/Trunk-Based-Development.md

 - There is a method that has a certain side effect.
 I decide to split out the side effect into a separate method, potentially because I have a new case where it is not needed.
 Then, I make sure to update all existing calls to the method to call the method for the side effect separately.
 Meanwhile, you write some new code calling the original method and expecting the side effect.
 The compiler doesn’t detect anything once we merge our code, we can only hope our tests will.
 - I change an abstraction while you build some code on top of the original abstraction.
 This one will probably trigger some compiler errors once we merge (if our language is statically typed), but could require you to completely change your approach.

+Even if you frequently rebase your feature branch from the main development branch, other people won't see your changes until you merge your feature branch (and you're also not seeing other people's work that they haven't merged yet).

 If developers collaborate on a single branch, these types of issues are less likely to occur because developers try to stay up to date with the trunk and analyze if any changes made by other developers affect them.
+Additionally, developers can see if any changes they are making conflict with the path that others are taking (instead of turning their life into merge hell without realizing it).
 And, if semantic conflicts do occur, Trunk Based Development will make sure they are detected sooner rather than later, making them much easier to solve.

 ### Commitment to quality of code and build process